ThalosES/vinted-db-feeder/README.md

 # Vinted data scrapper

-Series of data scrappers in Python that stract static information from the vinted source code, being the perfect complement for a Vinted API Wrapper
+A series of data scrappers in Python that extract static information from the Vinted source code, being the perfect complement for a Vinted API wrapper.

 ## Install & Run